sjeon87/ns-3-dev/src/aodvv2/progress.md

 > Note: SimpleNetDevice / SimpleChannel is either a "P2P" or a "CSMA", depending on how you configure it.
 You can block the communications between two nodes using SimpleChannel::BlackList.
 Hence, it's possible to make a network of that looks like an ad-hoc network.

+(0).
+Verify that serialization and deserialization of the packets works as expected.

 --- 2 nodes (A, B), connected through a SimpleNetDevice / SimpleChannel.

 (1a).
 Sends an UDP packet to B.